 In southern Italy, traditionally, the veil should be as long as the young couple’s love for each other, usually one-metre in length for each year they have been engaged.

 Your wedding day should be chosen carefully.
 Sunday is the best day to marry for luck, fertility and prosperity.
 Friday is thought to be the day evil spirits were created.
 Tuesday (Martedì) from Marte comes from the God of War, will obviously bring years of arguments.
 Saturday is the best day for widows.

 Following the wedding, in some regions, the bride and groom would break a glass vase and the fragments would be counted, the amount of broken pieces would indicate the amount of happy years ahead.

 Another tradition that takes place in many other countries is the bomboniere with confetti, wedding favours with the traditional sugared almonds given to the guests.
-Traditionally, these almond treats in Italy were thrown to the bride and groom as they got out of the church, but they have now been replaced by rose petals or environmentally-friendly coriandoli (tissue paper confetti – to know more about the confusing language issues regarding the words ‘confetti’ and ‘coriandoli’ read our dedicated article here).
+Traditionally, these almond treats in Italy were thrown to the bride and groom as exited the church, but for safety sake they have now been replaced by rose petals or environmentally-friendly coriandoli .

-For a wedding, the almonds traditionally must be coated in white sugar and the amount given must always be an odd number, because the union of marriage is of two people so the amount must never be divisible by two.
+Almonds traditionally are in a hard white sugar paste and the amount given must always be an odd number, because the union of marriage is of two people so the amount must never be divided evenly.

 With the wedding over, the couple enjoy their ‘luna di miele‘, honeymoon.
 This is a tradition and word that dates back to ancient Rome when newly-weds would spend an entire phase of the moon after their marriage eating a portion of honey at every mealtime.

-Today, in modern Italy, many of these traditions have been forgotten, or even replaced with new customs, but should you choose to adopt any of them for you big day in Italy, may you have a memory that will stay with you forever.
+Today many of these traditions aren’t in practice, but should you choose to adopt any of them for you big day in Italy, you can create a new family tradition with years of history.